cmile-inc/lib-common/README.md

 ### service-util

 The `service-util` directory contains the main utilities and service implementations.
-Below is a detailed description of the key components:
+Below is a detailed description of the key components.

+## Overview
+The com.cmile.common.service-util library provides utilities for working with various services and features.
+Each feature includes classes prefixed with Cfg for easy configuration.
+Below are instructions for setting up and using different utilities in your projects.

+## Usage
+To incorporate a feature, include its respective configuration class (e.g., CfgPostgres) in your main configuration class, then follow the setup instructions for that feature.

 #### BigQuery